lschierer/RUT/packages/luke/20070727/the-logical-conclusion-of-political-correctness.md

 ---

-title: The logical conclusion of political correctness
+title: "The logical conclusion of political correctness"
 date: 2007-07-27 19:47:38
 tags:
   -  morality-religion